“Your vision will become clear only when you can look into your heart – one who looks outside dreams, one who looks inside AWAKES”

 If we decide to do the ISA, you will need to fill out these pages before our ISA session and email them back to me.
 Click: Phase 1 & 2

 Does the IS elicitation always work?
-No. I have had mixed results with clients taking psychotherapeutic medications (benzodiazepines) and with clients that are bipolar.
+No. I have had mixed results with clients taking psychotherapeutic medications (benzodiazepines).

 What to expect during and after the session:

 I will ask you questions about each of your common emotions and look for a pattern that shines the light on your obsessions.
 If you don’t want to answer a question, just say, “pass” and I will honor your request with a different question.
 After we elicit your Imperative Self it will take less than 40 words on one piece of paper for you to understand yourself in ways you have never imagined and it takes less than three hours vs years of “talk therapy”.
 These 40 words or less are your words.
 If you want to change your self concept and thrive by changing your Imperative Self Map, much can be accomplished in the same 2-3 hour session.
 In addition, the changes will allow the negative emotions of your emotional palette to be just a memory.

 If you have trauma in your past, I promise not to re-traumatize you.
 If you have a trauma this is what we do: we will get your resources before the trauma occurred, because if we build a strong foundation before the trauma, the trauma will be transformed (see post: “Back to the Future Part 1”).
 Most of the time clients are not even consciously aware (nor am I ) of what traumatic event we worked on.
 I couldn’t do therapy for years if I had to listen to clients recounting their traumas.
 That would be unhealthy for me and the client.
 That philosophy has allowed me to have a Kleenex free therapy environment for the past thirty-seven years.
 My email address is: clint77090(at)gmail.com